 Members must invest in their cooperative.
 The cooperative must keep or retain a portion of each year’s cooperative earnings as equity capital to use for a period of time.
 Like any business, a cooperative has to have adequate funds to pay bills, make investments in assets and have reserves for risk management.

 If financial conditions allow, the board of directors will pay out the capital credits to members.
 Having strong and healthy financial ratios is important to continue the wellbeing of the cooperative.
 Dividing the ownership equity among many members makes it easier and less risky to finance the cooperative than if only one or a few members tried to do it on their own.

 Surry-Yadkin EMC retires capital credits back to its members using the FIFO method – First In First Out; the first ones on our system will be the first ones to be paid out.

 Do we owe you money?

 To claim their capital credits, these former members must contact SYEMC at 336-356-8241.
+You can search former members with unclaimed capital credits below.
 If you recognize someone on the list, please have them contact us.